bchiang7/halcyon-hyper/README.md

 3. Fully reload Hyper `Cmd + Shift + R` or `View > Full Reload`

 I'm currently using the [Spaceship Prompt](https://github.com/denysdovhan/spaceship-prompt) for [ZSH](http://zsh.org/)

+## Shameless Plug

+Halcyon is also available for Sublime Text, VS Code, iTerm, and more!
+Check out all available options [here](https://brittanychiang.com/halcyon-site/).